 Study and conversation sessions draw on the works of masters from different wisdom traditions, primarily Ibn Arabi, Rumi and Lao Tsu.
 Study material is also taken from more contemporary sources – for example Einstein and Adyashanti.

-Two periods of meditation take place each day, either silent or guided.
-Trained mindfulness practitioners lead the guided meditations.
+Meditation takes place each day, either silent or guided.
+Experienced mindfulness practitioners lead the guided meditations.

-In the evenings there are periods of silent contemplation with fellow students as well as time to share insights and questions.
-On Thursday evenings the group devotional practice is zikr (remembrance).
+Devotional Practice in the evenings takes the form of periods for silent contemplation with fellow students as well as time to share insights and questions, or group devotional practice of zikr (remembrance).

 Throughout each day an awareness of what is happening in the instant is being cultivated.
 In this way we can enter into a more conscious and compassionate relationship to ourselves, to others and to the world.